sherinanna/Cocktail-Lounge/README.md

 Users have the option to favorite drinks which gets saved to the user account and post reviews if interested.

 ## Testing
+Integration testing has been implemented using the unittest module in Python.
+There are four test files included:two for testing the model, one for testing the routes and one to test additional logic.

+To run a file containing unittests, you can run the command **FLASK_ENV=production python -m unittest name-of-python-file **